Master drawing Christmas trees. An easy tree made of triangles turned into a beautiful Christmas tree drawing with a simple trick.

-Our first Christmas tree is easy to draw from three triangles.
-Once we add some decorations, our triangles become a Christmas tree!
+The first Christmas tree drawing is as easy as it gets, with a tree made of just three triangles.
+Once we add some decorations, the triangles magically become a Christmas tree!

 Easy Christmas Tree Drawing

 The first Christmas tree drawing is very easy and simple.
 The tree itself is made of just three triangles.
 Once we add some simple decorations – baubles and a star – the triangles magically turn into a lovely Christmas tree!